sudsho/kubeflow-pipelines-e2e/README.md

 # kubeflow-pipelines-e2e

-End-to-end retail demand forecasting pipeline on Kubeflow Pipelines.
-Runs on GKE Autopilot, uses GCS as the artifact store, and registers the trained model in Vertex AI Model Registry.
-XGBoost is the production model; Prophet ships alongside as a per-SKU baseline so a bad week of features never silently hurts revenue.
+Scaffold for a retail demand forecasting pipeline on Kubeflow Pipelines v1 (`kfp==1.8.13`).
+GCS as the artifact store, XGBoost as the primary model, Prophet included as a per-SKU baseline.
+This repo is a code layout and DAG sketch; it has not been run end to end against a live BigQuery source, and no benchmark numbers are reported.

-## the problem
+## problem sketch

-For a big-box retailer with a few thousand stores and tens of thousands of active SKUs, the weekly replenishment plan hinges on a horizon-7 forecast of unit demand per store per SKU.
-The forecast has to:
+Weekly replenishment for a store x SKU grid needs a short-horizon forecast of unit demand.
+The pipeline in this repo aims at:

-- retrain nightly from fresh POS data in BigQuery
+- reading POS features from BigQuery
-- respect seasonality (weekly + yearly + holidays) and promo lift
+- fitting XGBoost with lag / rolling / calendar features
-- have a hard quality gate before it can affect ordering (WMAPE > 0.35 blocks release)
+- fitting a Prophet per (store, sku) group as a sanity baseline
-- version cleanly in a model registry so we can roll back without a rebuild
+- gating registration on a WMAPE threshold before uploading to Vertex Model Registry

 ## architecture

 ```
     BigQuery (retail_raw.pos_daily)
               |
-              | features.sql + label.sql
+              | features.sql
               v
     +---------------------+
     |  read_bq_features   |    (KFP component)